jared-richardson/doseCLIP/README.md

 # doseCLIP Data Processing
-This page contains the custom scripts required to process doseCLIP data.
+This page contains the custom scripts required to process doseCLIP data (paper in preparation).
 DoseCLIP is performed using the eCLIP protocol and uses their adapters/primers.
 I will also include the commands for the use of open-source programs in the pipeline and the order of each step.
 Note- Python 3.6 or greater should be used to execute Python scripts.
 ## Step 1: Adapter trimming and PCR duplicate removal.
-The first step is use Cutadapt to trim the reads.
+The first step is to use Cutadapt to trim the reads.
 Please see the Cutadapt guide (https://cutadapt.readthedocs.io/en/stable/guide.html) for more information.
 The command I use for the first trim is as follows.
 The parameter `-j` should be set to the number of cores desired to be used when executing.
 ```
 cutadapt --match-read-wildcards --nextseq-trim=10 -q 10 --times 1  -e 0.05  -O 10 -m 18 -j 1 \